hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

     [...]
     AssertionError: 0 != 3

 Ah yes, we still haven't actually *used* the form yet!
-Let's go back to our ``TestSinglePollView``, and a new test that checks we use our form)
+Let's go back to our ``SinglePollViewTest``, and a new test that checks we use our form)

 .. sourcecode:: python
     :filename: mysite/polls/tests.py

-    class TestSinglePollView(TestCase):
+    class SinglePollViewTest(TestCase):

         def test_page_shows_poll_title_and_no_votes_message(self):
             [...]